What is oxidation induction time (OIT)?

 The determination of the oxidation induction time is used to assess the stability of products such as the polyethylene pipes.
 To maintain quality, each badge of PE pellets is tested before (as virgin material) and after the production of pipes (processed material).
 Furthermore, OIT is used to study the effect of the various additives (inhibitors and stabilisers) in the PE systems, making it an important tool for research and development projects.

-In a typical OIT test, the samples (usually 15 mg) are heated in an inert atmosphere (nitrogen) to a temperature above the melting point of the sample.
+In a typical OIT test, the samples (usually 15 mg) are heated in an inert atmosphere (nitrogen) to a temperature above the sample’s melting point.
 At a constant temperature (isothermal) the sample atmosphere is switched from inert to oxidative.
-The amount of time elapsing until the exothermal oxidation of the sample begins is the oxidation induction time.
+The amount of time elapsed until the exothermal oxidation of the sample began is the oxidation induction time.